Taireyune/multi-cam-pose/README.md

 ## Work flow
 To begin, the know-how and methods for the camera calibration and 3D triangulation processes came from [OpenCV](https://docs.opencv.org/3.4.3/).
-So glad they have everything I needed in C++ and python open-sourced.

 1. [**Single camera calibration**](https://github.com/Taireyune/multi-cam-pose#single-camera-calibration)
 2. [**Multi camera calibration**](https://github.com/Taireyune/multi-cam-pose#multi-camera-calibration)